andrewmmc/andrewmmc.com/content/about/index.md

 title: About
 ---

 👋!
 I'm Andrew, a frontend developer born and raised in Hong Kong.
-I'm currently working as a Software Engineer at [Lalamove](https://github.com/lalamove).

 I enjoy creating beautiful, simple and elegant things.
 I used to develop modern web applications under Agile and Waterfall methodologies with Git workflow.
 I’ve mostly worked with JavaScript, React and PHP but also a little bit with Node.js and Golang.